Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

 The \texttt{ksys=2} prescription, instead, normalizes the correlated systematic element to the experimental central value $D_k$.
 It is most suitable for normalizing additive errors.
 It can potentially lead to a large D'Agostini bias~\cite{DAgostini:1993arp,DAgostini:1999gfj,Ball:2009qv} (characteristically producing a downward bias in the best-fit cross section) when the underlying error is multiplicative.

 For the ensuing discussion, we divide our baseline data set of measurements into three subsets: 1) deep-inelastic scattering (DIS), 2) Drell-Yan (DY) pair production, 3) inclusive jet and $t\bar t$ production.
-In each subset, we normalize all $\beta_{k\alpha}$ as though they are multiplicative (\texttt{ksys=1}) or additive (\texttt{ksys=2}).
-In reality, most measurements contain a mix of multiplicative and additive errors.
-The true value of $\alpha_s(M_Z)$ extracted from the global fit is somewhere between the extremes corresponding to the ``all \texttt{ksys=1}'' and ``all \texttt{ksys=2}'' options.
+In each subset, we normalize all $\beta_{k\alpha}$ as though they are multiplicative (\texttt{ksys=1}) or additive (\texttt{ksys=2}), with the caveat that the \texttt{ksys=1} option is more likely to be closer to the truth.
+Measurements do contain a mix of multiplicative and additive errors.
+The true value of $\alpha_s$ extracted from the global fit is somewhere between the extremes corresponding to the ``all \texttt{ksys=1}'' and ``all \texttt{ksys=2}'' options, but likely closer to \texttt{ksys=1}.
 This setup allows us to explore sensitivity to systematic error modeling, particularly for hadron jet production observables that exhibit a very large sensitivity.

-We first demonstrate what happens in the final CT25 fit when we change the default setting of using ``ksys=1'' in all three measurement categories, labeled as $\{\texttt{ksys}_{DIS},\texttt{ksys}_{DY},\texttt{ksys}_{\textrm{Jet} + t{\bar t}} \}$ = $\{1,1,1\}$.
+\paragraph{Impact of systematic-error normalizations for fixed PDFs.} We first demonstrate what happens in the final CT25 fit when we change the default setting of using ``ksys=1'' in all three measurement categories, labeled as $\{\texttt{ksys}_{DIS},\texttt{ksys}_{DY},\texttt{ksys}_{\textrm{Jet} + t{\bar t}} \}$ = $\{1,1,1\}$.
 First, to illustrate how the \texttt{ksys} choice modifies $\chi^2$ when all other settings are unchanged, let us examine the $\chi^2$ dependence for several combinations of \texttt{ksys} values \textit{while using the same PDF ensemble}.
-Figure~\ref{fig:chi2_for_ksysXYZ} illustrates these changes, by showing $\chi^2$ vs $\alpha_s$ using the nominal CT25 data set and best-fit PDFs for $\{1,1,1\}$, while computing the shown $\chi^2$ respectively with $\{1,1,1\}$, $\{1,1,2\}$, $\{1,2,2\}$, and $\{2,2,2\}$ \texttt{ksys} choices.
+Figure~\ref{fig:chi2_for_ksysXYZ} illustrates these changes, by showing $\chi^2$ vs $\alpha_s$ computed with $\{1,1,1\}$, $\{1,1,2\}$, $\{1,2,2\}$, and $\{2,2,2\}$ \texttt{ksys} choices, each using the same nominal CT25 data set and best-fit PDFs obtained with $\{1,1,1\}$.